Your treatment plan

 During the procedure you will be asked to lie on a bed and look up into the laser's centering light.
 A small lid speculum prevents the eyelids from blinking.
 The laser and the surgeon will ensure that your eye is centred during the procedure.
 The laser can be stopped and restarted at any time during the treatment.

-You are required to have someone to accompany you home following the laser surgery.
+Please ensure you have someone to accompany you home following the laser surgery.
 Your companion is welcome to watch the procedure if you wish.

-Please do not wear eye make-up or strong perfume to the laser centre.
+Do not wear eye make-up or strong perfume to the laser centre.

 Postoperative drops and detailed instructions for use will be provided following the procedure.